putyourlightson/laravel-datastar/README.md

 ### A reactive hypermedia framework for Laravel.

 > [!WARNING]
-> Updating from the beta?
+> Updating from a previous version?
 View the [release notes](https://github.com/putyourlightson/laravel-datastar/blob/develop/CHANGELOG.md).

 This package integrates the [Datastar hypermedia framework](https://data-star.dev/) with [Laravel](https://laravel.com/), allowing you to create reactive frontends driven by Blade views _or_ controllers.
 It aims to replace the need for front-end frameworks such as React, Vue.js and Alpine.js + htmx, and instead lets you manage state and use logic from your Laravel backend.